Chemically strengthened glass

 Chemically strengthened glass is a type of glass that has increased strength as a result of a post-production chemical process.
 When broken, it still shatters in long pointed splinters similar to float glass.
-For this reason, it is not considered a safety glass and must be laminated if a safety glass is required.
+For this reason, it is not considered a safety glass and must be laminated if safety glass is required.
 However, chemically strengthened glass is typically six to eight times the strength of float glass.
 The most common trademark for this kind of glass is Gorilla glass.